puppetlabs/puppetlabs-stdlib/README.md

 * `stdlib::stages`: Manages a standard set of run stages for Puppet.

-### Defined types
+### Custom types

 #### `file_line`

 Ensures that a given line is contained within a file.
 The implementation matches the full line, including whitespace at the beginning and end.
-If the line is not contained in the given file, Puppet appends the line to the end of the file to ensure the desired state.
+If the line is not contained in the given file, Puppet will append the line (`append` defaults to `true`) to the end of the file to ensure the desired state.
 Multiple resources can be declared to manage multiple lines in the same file.

 Example: